manu0970/Task2/README.md

   .attr("d", valueline);
 }
 ```
-A pop-up window appears each time the mouse is placed on the point.
+After drawing the line graph, the points representing the data are drawn.
 ```javascript
 function appendTooltipCharts(totalSales)
 {